 Being the resilient folk we are, we cleverly devised a way to deal with it.
 One of our grand parents thought up the novel idea that this life was just a practice run and we were going to get another ride on the roundabout.
 This was indeed a breakthrough and enthusiastically embraced by all who learned of it.

 Notwithstanding the obvious flaw in the concept, this is still widely held to be true even in the 21st century, driven mainly by the terrible fear we inherited.
-Fortunately, education is gradually reducing the world-wide level of self delusion and replacing the lip-service comfort version with knowledge and understanding.
+Fortunately, education is gradually reducing the world-wide level of self delusion with the ‘another turn’ idea and replacing it with knowledge and understanding.
 ‘Are you a rationalist?’ (opens in a new window).

 So, what exactly is YOU?